Table of Contents

 It is important to note here that while one or two studies reported a slightly increased risk of teratogenicity of selective serotonin reuptake inhibitors, most studies did not.

-The only selective serotonin reuptake inhibitor that might certainly influence organogenesis of the developing fetus is paroxetine.
-In utero exposure to paroxetine was associated with an increased risk of atrial and ventricular septal defects.
-Therefore, maternal use of paroxetine during the first trimester is highly discouraged.
+The only selective serotonin reuptake inhibitor that might certainly influence the organogenesis of the developing fetus is paroxetine.
+In utero exposure to paroxetine was associated with an increased risk of atrial and ventricular septal defects; therefore, maternal use of paroxetine during the first trimester is highly discouraged.
+It normally increases the risk for cardiac malformations by 1 % and major malformations by 3 %.

 Selective serotonin reuptake inhibitors are unlikely to have any long-term effects on the development of the infant.
 Cognition, language, and school performance were not different between children who were exposed to selective serotonin reuptake inhibitors in utero and those who were not.
 A recent study, however, pointed towards the possible association between in utero exposure to selective serotonin reuptake inhibitors and autism spectrum disorders.